Dozin' at the Knick

-Dozin' at the Knick is a recording of the Grateful Dead performing live in concert at the Knickerbocker Arena in Albany, New York.
+Dozin' at the Knick is a live album of the Grateful Dead performing in concert at the Knickerbocker Arena in Albany, New York.
 It was recorded March 24–26, 1990, and was released in 1996.
 The album was certified Gold by the RIAA on March 28, 2000.
-Fans of the Dead frequently refer to the album as "Dosin" at the Knick.

 The three concerts were subsequently released in their entirety on the following releases: